johnlam90/aws-multi-eni-controller/README.md

 ### Component Architecture

+The AWS Multi-ENI Controller consists of several components working together.
+To see a visual representation of the system architecture, check out the [Architecture Diagram](docs/diagrams/architecture-diagram.md).

-To understand the relationships between the key components of the AWS Multi-ENI Controller, see the [Class Diagram](docs/diagrams/class-diagram.md).
+To understand the detailed relationships between the key components of the AWS Multi-ENI Controller, see the [Class Diagram](docs/diagrams/class-diagram.md).

 ## Contributing